ProjoMania/OdooDeveloperTools/README.md

 - **Odoo Database Management**
   - List all local Odoo databases with details
   - Show database size, filestore size, and Odoo version
+  - Drop databases and their filestores
+  - Restore databases from backup files

 ## Installation